dreamportdev/Osdev-Notes/04_Scheduling/03_Tasks_And_Threads.md

 * We need to remove from a field the that is moved into the thread: the context
 * We need to add a new field that will contain at least one thread.
+* And finally we need to add a `thread_t` pointer field, that will contain the list of threads

 ```c
 typedef struct {